Ashton Moss transmitting stations: Original IBA station

-This facility was used for transmitting Greatest Hits Manchester on 1152 kHz.
+This facility was used for transmitting Greatest Hits Radio Manchester on 1152 kHz.
 It uses a directional antenna consisting of 4 guyed masts, insulated against ground.
-This antenna has a maximum output toward 250°.
+This antenna had a maximum output toward 250°.
 In this direction the ERP is 1.5 kW, whereby the transmitter output is 350 Watts.

-The antenna of this transmitter has therefore a highly directional pattern, in order not to interfere with other nearby transmitters on the same frequency.
+The antenna of this transmitter has therefore a highly directional pattern, in order not to interfere with other transmitters using the same frequency.

 The 1152 kHz service ceased operation on the 26th April 2021, following the service becoming available on 96.2 MHz FM in the local area.
+The transmitter and its four towers were demolished in November 2025.

 Additionally, Asian Sound operated from this site on 1377 kHz.
 On 22 April 2024, Asian Sound has been renamed to Lyca Radio Greater Manchester.

 It is designated "Ashton Moss (East) MF" by owners Arqiva.